 Companies are now more interested in Live Chat solutions.
 Research shows it is helping increase conversion rates and customer satisfaction.
 Find out more!

-Live Chat is not exactly a new solution in the market, but it has evolved into a must-have feature.
-It’s more than a way to have real-time customer support, it’s also a marketing and a sales strategy jackpot.
+Live Chat is not precisely a new solution in the market, but it has evolved into a must-have feature.
+It’s more than a way to have real-time customer support.
+It’s also a marketing and a sales strategy jackpot.

-In emails, a person might wait hours or even days to get an answer, and on the telephone, the customer usually has to go through automatic voice messages that will filter and redirect them to sales, support, or another sector — and it does involve some waiting around with jazz music playing in their ears.
+In emails, a person might wait for hours or even days to get an answer.
+On the telephone, the customer usually has to go through automatic voice messages that will filter and redirect them to sales, support, or another sector — and it does involve some waiting around with jazz music playing in their ears.

-Customers who can connect directly to the brand and have a personalized interaction gives value to the company, something chatbots can’t really do.
+Customers who can connect directly to the brand and have a personalized interaction gives value to the company.
+Something chatbots can’t do.
 That’s why they like it when a brand offers Live Chat on the website.
 Moreover, it’s all about the advantages of the company as well.

-More than customer satisfaction, a Live Chat provides a channel for marketing and sales strategies.
+More than customer satisfaction, Live Chat provides a channel for marketing and sales strategies.
 Thus, increasing conversions and revenue.
-Let’s talk a bit more about what is Live Chat and how it is impacting the way eCommerce works.
+Let’s talk a bit more about what Live Chat is and how it impacts the way eCommerce works.

 What is Live Chat?

-There’s no doubt keeping good customer satisfaction rates is of high priority and this solution can assist for that purpose.
+There’s no doubt keeping reasonable customer satisfaction rates is of high priority, and this solution can assist for that purpose.
 However, Live Chat has also become a strategy for the marketing and sales departments to increase their results.

 Have you heard about conversational marketing?
-Since customer behavior is in constant evolution, marketing needs to tag along and find better means to communicate with customers.
+Since customer behavior is constantly evolving, marketing needs to tag along and find better means to communicate with customers.
 Because of that, this new branch of marketing is about having a tailor-made experience for each customer.